valhalla/valhalla-docs/map-matching/api-reference.md

 ## Criteria For More Accurate Map-Match Results

 * GPS accuracy is "good" meaning that there are few obstructions affecting GPS signals, which can be difficult in urban areas.
-* Trace point density is within the range of one per second and one per approximately 10 seconds.
+* Trace point density is within the approximate range of one per second and one per 10 seconds.
 The greater the range between them, the more chance of inaccurate results.
 * Each trace represents one continuous path
 * Corresponding match with the OpenStreetMap network
 * NOTE: Traces in urban areas will have a negative effect on GPS accuracy